| | Calibrate

 to calibrate and profile a monitor utilizing given hardware and

+software tools.
 This is generally

 the easiest yet one of the most important parts of an ICC color